bclover/real-world-functional-programming-book/gitbook/part10/testing.md

 3. expose nothing and use closures only
 4. combination of the above using globals and a custom module system

-What we mean by public API in JavaScript is whatever functions `module.exports` has on it, or whatever uses the `export` keyword in ES6.
+What we mean by public API in JavaScript Node is whatever functions `module.exports` has on it, or whatever uses the `export` keyword in ES6.
 For Python, whatever your folder exposes via `__init__.py`.
 For Lua, whatever you return from your module file.

 Now, all 3 of those are modules, but they could import other modules and not expose those internals: